-Mark Doty pays tribute to Frank Bidart of the US at the Griffin Poetry Prize 2017 readings
+Mark Doty pays tribute to Frank Bidart

 The poetry of Modernism was first and foremost an art of experiment, and not just in the sense of experimental form.
 The major poets of the early Twentieth Century performed experiments, on the page, not unlike Einstein’s famous “thought experiments.”
 The physicist imagined a train traveling at the speed of light, with a fly inside it moving forward at a much more leisurely pace, and the resultant theory was an intervention into reality that reshaped the world.
 The poets were out to understand what language is, and how we make meaning, and so Wallace Stevens investigated the nature the imagination, Gertrude Stein broke sentences to examine the ways syntax shaped consciousness, and T.S.
 Eliot tested the degree to which a poem could speak in a voice that belonged to no one.
 They set aside not just rhyme and meter, and the Victorian and Edwardian sentimentality they despised; they banished, to a large degree, psychology.
 The study of character and motivation, of the profound struggles of human beings to become themselves – this simply was not their focus.

 The reclamation of psychology didn’t come until the 1950s, when Robert Lowell transformed the landscape in America and England with Life Studies, a groundbreaking book intent on studying the internal pressures that inform and distort us, in poems unafraid to examine whatever troubles the speaker – who is a version, of course, of Robert Lowell.
 This is not simply experience transcribed, but a work of high artifice, a performance in which, as the poet said, “I wanted the reader to feel that he was getting the ‘real’ Robert Lowell.”